At a glance

 - Dodson RE, et al. (2012).
 After the PBDE Phase-Out: A Broad Suite of Flame Retardants in Repeat House Dust Samples from California.
 Environ.
 Sci.
 Technol.
 DBDPE generally higher in 2011 than 2006; >20-fold increases in some homes.
 PMC3525011 Peer-reviewed

-- Wang J, et al. (2019).
+- Niu D, et al. (2019).
 Novel brominated flame retardants in house dust from Shanghai, China.
 Environ.
 Sci.
 Eur.
 DBDPE among dominant novel BFRs in dust; human exposure via dust ingestion estimated.
 Environ.
 Sci.
 Eur.
 Peer-reviewed

-- Updated review of decabromodiphenyl ethane (DBDPE): environmental fate, toxicokinetics, toxicity and mechanisms (2025).
+- Liu Z, et al. (2026).
+An updated review of new brominated flame retardant decabromodiphenyl ethane (DBDPE): environmental fate, toxicokinetics, toxicity and mechanisms.
 Environmental Research.
 Primary decaBDE replacement; ubiquitous in dust; persistent (Arctic/Antarctic); emerging repro/dev toxicity.
-ScienceDirect Peer-reviewed
+ScienceDirect DOI 10.1016/j.envres.2025.123180 Peer-reviewed

 Frequently asked questions